Maarten van Emden

 Maarten Herman van Emden (December 31, 1937 – January 4, 2023) was a Dutch-Canadian mathematician and computer scientist whose research in the foundations of logic programming and constraint logic programming was highly influential.

-Early Years
+Early years

 Van Emden was born in Velp, the Netherlands, and his early childhood was spent mostly in the Dutch East Indies.
-He did his national military service in 1959–1960, serving as pilot and commissioned officer.
+He served his national military service in 1959–1960, both as pilot and commissioned officer.
 He attended national flight training school and worked for KLM as a pilot from 1960 to 1963.

 Education

 Van Emden completed an MSc from the Delft University of Technology in 1966 and a PhD in computer science from the University of Amsterdam in 1971.
-His dissertation, titled “An Analysis of Complexity" was in Information theory and Data analysis.
+His dissertation, “An Analysis of Complexity", was on information theory and data analysis.
 His thesis supervisor was Adriaan van Wijngaarden, who also supervised another notable Dutch computer scientist Edsger W. Dijkstra.